 Rafer Johnson, along with a small group of volunteers, founded Special Olympics California in 1968 by conducting a competition at the Los Angeles Memorial Coliseum for 900 individuals with intellectual disabilities.
 Because of his influence, the UCLA campus hosted practices, meets, and state-wide competitions.
 As of 2015, Johnson has spent forty-seven years working with the Special Olympics at UCLA.

-As a tribute to his stellar performance in the 1960 Olympics, Johnson was chosen to ignite the Olympic Flame during the opening ceremonies of the 1984 Summer Olympics in Los Angeles.
-Rafer Johnson has won a number of other awards and accolades.
+As a tribute to his stellar performance in the 1960 Olympics, Rafer Johnson was chosen to ignite the Olympic Flame during the opening ceremonies of the 1984 Summer Olympics in Los Angeles.
+Johnson also won a number of other awards and accolades.
 In 1994, he was elected into the first class of the World Sports Humanitarian Hall of Fame.
 In 1998, he was named one of ESPN’s 100 Greatest North American Athletes of the 20th Century.
 In 2006, the NCAA named him one of the 100 Most Influential Student Athletes of the past 100 years.

 On December 18, 1971, Johnson married Elizabeth “Betsy” Thorsen, a middle school teacher in Orange County, California.
 The couple had two children: Jennifer, born in 1973; and Joshua, born in 1975.
 The family moved to Sherman Oaks, California, in 1973.